 The Wind Waker is set on The Great Sea, a vast ocean with many small landmasses scattered throughout, but with no large continents.

-The game begins on Outset Island, Link's home.
+The game then cuts to present day on Outset Island, Link's home.
 Whilst looking through the telescope given to him by his younger sister, Aryll, he spots a pirate ship approaching the island.

 The ship is following a huge black bird with a girl in its claws.
 The bird drops the girl into a thick forest atop Outset Island.
 Link finds a sword and enters the forest in search for the girl.
 After rescuing her, the pirates from the ship come to find her.